dwrobel/flatcam/README.md

 - fixed some of the strings that were left in the old way
 - updated the POT file
 - updated Romanian language partially
+- added a new way to handle scripts with repeating Tcl commands
+- added new buttons in the Tools toolbar for running, opening and adding new scripts

 12.09.2019